 This qualifying exam practices and tests students' written and oral scientific communication skills, which are indispensable during PhD research and for later careers in academia, industry, or government.
 It also tests students' ability to understand, explain, and discuss cutting-edge scientific results and to work critically with published literature and research results.
+If generative AI was used, this must be acknowledged in detail in the written documents.
 The specific scientific topics for these exams are chosen by students themselves.